peter28data/Tableau/README.md

 Immunology is comprised of two parts, biosimilars and oncology.
 The market cap total from Immunology is 266.87B.

 This tells us that only 2 of the 20 companies have revenue/market cap data points labeled as immunology.
 This makes the analysis of healthcare companies unclear.
-There should be some revenue/market cap of immunology from more than 2 companies.
+There should be data points from more than 2 companies.

 Due to the Category chart not having all data points labeled correctly we can remove this chart from the dashboard to focus on other insights provided.